 We’re also coordinating with SEPTA’s ongoing work on signage and wayfinding.
 Winning entries have the potential to be incorporated into the Wayfinding Master Plan.

 This challenge is being administered by SmartCityPHL, the Office of Transportation, Infrastructure, and Sustainability (OTIS), and SEPTA.

 At the SEPTA for All Challenge Kickoff, attendees learned more about the challenge, asked questions, and learned about results from the SEPTA for All Survey.

 See finalists’ prototypes in action at Demo Day.
-Finalists will show off their augmented reality tools and compete for over $35,000 in prizes.
+Finalists showed off their augmented reality tools and judges awarded over $30,000 in prizes.